-- 8 year, counting down from the surface detection (Figure 3).
-This indexing begins with the - 9 segmentation of the layers, so that each layer is uniquely identified with a layer number.
-The - peak points within each segment are connected by spline fitting, resulting in a set of sharply - defined along-track layers at different depths (Figure 3).
-These layers represent 1 July in the - 12 appropriate year counting from the surface and the year collected.
+mentation of the layers, so that each layer is uniquely identified with a layer number.
+The peak points within each segment are connected by spline fitting, resulting in a set of sharply defined along-track layers at different depths (Fig. 3).
+These layers represent 1 July in the appropriate year, counting from the surface and the year collected.

-4.3.4 Manual adjustment with the Layer Editor
+4.3.4 Manual adjustment with the layer editor

-A graphical user interface (GUI) was developed to verify automated layer detections by displaying the Snow-Radar radargram and the resulting automated-layer detections.
+A graphical user interface (GUI) was developed to verify automated layer detections by displaying the snow radar radargram and the resulting automated-layer detections.
 An analyst uses the GUI to quickly visually compare the picked layers and the radargram.
-The GUI application allows for layer editing as needed including tools for layers, or parts of layers to be added, deleted, gap-filled, and re-indexed.
+The GUI application allows for layer editing as needed including tools for layers or parts of layers to be added, deleted, gap-filled and re-indexed.
 The GUI accelerates layer picking by providing the ability to scroll through all the radargrams and picked layers, including the previous and subsequent along-track data, to detect errors.
 Scrolling allows for spatially continuous layers, which may not be datable at all locations, to be propagated and dated from a location where annually resolved layers are evident from the surface.
-Error statistics for the automatic algorithm were not kept, but depend generally on the quality of the radar data, influenced by both radar and aircraft operations, and the regional characteristics of the snow/firn microstructure, which can either preserve or erode layering.
+Error statistics for the automatic algorithm were not kept but depend generally on the quality of the radar data, influenced by both radar and aircraft operations, and the regional characteristics of the snow/firn microstructure, which can either preserve or erode layering.